 The Northwest Seaport Alliance P.O.
-Box 2985 Tacoma, WA 98401-2985 In 2019, both the Managing Members and the Commission approved an Interlocal Agreement between the Port and the NWSA to facilitate development by the Port of a new cruise terminal at Terminal 46 as part of a flexible marine transportation facility.
-The Port's cruise facility was planned to occupy the northern 29 acres of the overall 86.5-acre terminal.
+Box 2985 Tacoma, WA 98401-2985

+In 2019, both the Managing Members and the Commission approved an Interlocal Agreement between the Port and the NWSA to facilitate development by the Port of a new cruise terminal at Terminal 46 as part of a flexible marine transportation facility.
+The Port's cruise facility was planned to occupy the northern 29 acres of the overall 86.5 acre terminal.
 The remainder of the site will be maintained by the NWSA as a marine cargo facility and for administrative use.
 This new cruise terminal project was postponed in 2020 due to the pandemic's uncertain impact on the Alaskan cruise market.
 The Port agreed to pay the NWSA monthly for the use of Terminal 46 starting January 1, 2020, for 23 years, with four options to extend for 5-year terms.
 In 2020, the Port's payment to the NWSA was \$3,826,000.
 After 2020, the annual payment is subject to a 2% annual increase.
-In 2020, the Port's 50% share of the NWSA's change in net position, joint venture income, was reduced by \$1,913,000, 50% of the \$3,826,000, due to the elimination of profit on the intra-entity transaction.
+In 2021, the payment was \$3,903,000.
+The Port's 50% share of the NWSA's change in net position, was reduced by \$1,952,000 in 2021 and \$1,913,000 in 2020, 50% of the \$3,903,000 and \$3,826,000, respectively, due to the elimination of profit on the intra-entity transaction.

 The home ports share the NWSA's change in net position and distribution of operating cash equally.
-In 2020 and 2019, the Port's 50% share of the NWSA's change in net position before the elimination of profit on the intraentity transaction was \$38,782,000 and \$47,979,000, respectively, presented in the Port's Statement of Revenues, Expenses, and Changes in Net Position as joint venture income.
+In 2021 and 2020, the Port's 50% share of the NWSA's change in net position before the elimination of profit on the intra-entity transaction was \$55,998,000 and \$38,782,000, respectively.
+The change in net position, after the intra-entity transaction elimination, was \$54,046,000 and \$36,869,000 in 2021 and 2020, respectively, presented in the Port's Statement of Revenues, Expenses, and Changes in Net Position as joint venture income.

 Distribution of operating cash from the NWSA is generally received in the following month.
-The Port's receivable for cash distributions earned through December 31, 2020 and 2019, was \$5,170,000 and \$9,135,000, respectively.
-As of December 31, 2020 and 2019, disbursements paid by the Port on behalf of the NWSA was \$0 and \$513,000, respectively.
+The Port's receivable for cash distributions earned through December 31, 2021 and 2020, was \$2,938,000 and \$5,170,000, respectively.
 These amounts are presented in the Port's Statement of Net Position as related party receivable-joint venture.

 On April 2, 2019, the Managing Members and the Commission authorized the completion of the one-time Membership Interest Affirmation of 50/50 for each home port in satisfaction of the NWSA Charter.
 In lieu of completing a required reevaluation of Membership Interest, the Port agreed to pay up to \$32,000,000 additional contribution to the NWSA.
 This additional contribution was in recognition that certain forecast revenue streams, not secured by long-term contractual agreements in the initial valuation, would not have been achieved without the redevelopment of Terminal 5.
 This additional contribution is being made to the NWSA in three installments.
-The first and second installment of \$11,000,000 was made in March 2020 and 2021, respectively.
+The first and second installments of \$11,000,000 were made in March 2020 and 2021, respectively.
 The final installment will be made in 2024, and may be adjusted downward if the actual Terminal 5 redevelopment costs are less than the program authorization.
 The Managing Members also authorized the distribution of these affirmation payments to the home ports equally after the NWSA receives the funds from the Port.